University College Dublin Law Society

 The UCD Law Society is one of the largest student societies in Europe.
 Established in 1911 as 'The Legal and Economic Society', as of 2009 it had approximately 4100 members drawn from the various faculties of the university.
-Weekly Tuesday night debates during term are the society's core activity.
+The society holds weekly house debates, mock trials, moot court competitions and careers events, as well as inviting notable figures to address the society.
 Individuals who have addressed the society include President of Ireland Michael D. Higgins, former Irish Taoiseach (Prime Minister), Bertie Ahern and President of the European Council Donald Tusk.
-The society's motto is "Ar son na Córa" (in favour of justice).
+The society's motto is "Ar son na Córa" (in the pursuit of justice).

 Activities

 House debates

-As one of the two debating unions in University College Dublin, the society gathers once a week to debate topical motions relating to students and other national issues of importance.
-This is the main activity of the society, typically taking place on Tuesday evenings in the Fitzgerald Chamber in the New Student Centre.
-Guest speakers related to the topic are often invited to engage with the motion and address the students.
-Attendance at house debates varies weekly, with debates attracting anywhere between 30 and 300 people.
-Motions often range from Northern Ireland politics to the relevance of the Students' Union.
+As the largest of the two debating unions in University College Dublin, the society gathers once a week to debate topical motions relating to students and other national issues of importance.
+This is one of the main activities of the society, typically taking place on Tuesday evenings in the Fitzgerald Chamber in the UCD Student Centre.
+Motions have ranged from the relevance of the Students' Union, to the constitutional protection of women's place in the home and Irish neutrality.

-The Law Society organised the first live Irish Presidential Debate which took place on Nominations day 2011 in Theatre L. The largest recorded attendance at a Society debate was the second Lisbon Treaty referendum debate on 28 September 2009, which had an attendance of over 1,000 students in O'Reilly Hall, Belfield.
+The Law Society organised the first live Irish presidential debate which took place on nominations day 2011.
+A society debate on the second Lisbon Treaty referendum, on 28 September 2009, saw an attendance of over 1,000 students in O'Reilly Hall, Belfield.

 Guest speakers and honorary life memberships

-The Law Society also regularly invites notable speakers to deliver individual addresses to the society.
+The Law Society also regularly invites speakers to deliver individual addresses to the society.
 Guest speakers have included former Minister for Justice, Michael McDowell in October 2009 and the former lead prosecutor of Slobodan Milosevic, Sir Geoffrey Nice QC in March 2010.
-In 2017, the vice president of the European Commission Frans Timmermans received an honorary lifetime membership, as did Jean-Claude Trichet, former president of the ECB.
+In 2017, the former president of the ECB, Jean-Claude Trichet, received an honorary lifetime membership of the society.

-The society awards honorary life memberships to individuals who have contributed significantly to their chosen field of human endeavour.
-The presentation of honorary life membership also affords the recipient with an opportunity to address the assembled members of the society.

-Recipients of honorary life memberships have included actors Patrick J. Adams, Sir Christopher Lee, Martin Sheen, John C. McGinley, Dirk Benedict, Jeremy Irons, and the late David Kelly and Leslie Nielsen, comedians Colin Murphy, Dan Antopolski and Bill Bailey, authors Tucker Max, Jung Chang and Noam Chomsky, political figures Ken Livingstone and Bill Clinton, sportspeople Cristiano Ronaldo, Pauleta, Jimmy White, Brian O’Driscoll and Paul O’Connell, dancer Michael Flatley, supermodel Erin O’Connor and Nobel laureate Seamus Heaney.
+The society awards 'Honorary Life Memberships' to individuals who have contributed significantly to their field.
+Recipients of Honorary Life Memberships have included actors Patrick J. Adams, Sir Christopher Lee, Martin Sheen, John C. McGinley, Dirk Benedict, Jeremy Irons, David Kelly and Leslie Nielsen, comedians Colin Murphy, Dan Antopolski and Bill Bailey, authors Tucker Max, Jung Chang and Noam Chomsky, political figures Ken Livingstone and Bill Clinton, sportspeople Cristiano Ronaldo, Pauleta, Jimmy White, Brian O’Driscoll and Paul O’Connell, dancer Michael Flatley, supermodel Erin O’Connor and Nobel laureate Seamus Heaney.